ioBroker/ioBroker.vis/README.md

 * (foxriver76) sort pages and projects alphabetically
 * (foxriver76) fixed problem on saving
 * (foxriver76) fixed problem with groups when `always render` is activated
+* (foxriver76) allow to change color and write lowercase in tabs component

 ### 2.8.0 (2023-11-24)
 * (foxriver76) sort folders alphabetically in pages view